73805/travel-reddit-analytics/README.md

 # r/travel Country and Karma Analytics

 I started this project to get more hands-on experience with APIs, SQL and Tableau plots/stories.
 I was also excited to work with travel data and reddit's API.
-The code for this project could be easily adapted to get and store posts featuring title keywords in any subreddit.
+The code for this project could easily be adapted to get and store posts with title keywords from any subreddit.
 ### The Data

 The goal of this project was to analyze trends in country mentions on r/travel.
 I narrowed the time frame to Jan 2013 - Jun 2017 so posts would be relatively recent.